mdr56/mdr56.github.io/presentations.md

 ---
-layout: presentation-post-index
+layout: page
-title: Research Projects
+excerpt: "About Me..."
+---
 ### Methodological Projects

 - **Meta-analytic framework using model-based clustering approach in multiple transcriptomic studies with covariate adjustment :** Unsupervised machine learning remains an important role identifying disease subtypes.
 The aim of this project is to extend the meta-analytic framework to sparse K-means to a meta Gaussian mixture model framework.
 This extension allows incorporation of information from clinical variables to control for extraneous source of variability as well consider the gene-gene dependence in an unified model.